aleedca/Coding-for-30-days/README.md

 # Coding-for-30-days
-Topic: Problem Solving Basic, Easy from HackerRank
+Topic: Problem Solving Basic, Easy from HackerRank with C++

 #### Why am I doing this?
 - To challenge myself.